 About the Author

 Kristen R. Ghodsee is an award-winning author and ethnographer who has spent the last thirty years studying the lived experiences of socialism and postsocialism in Eastern Europe.
 She is the author of nine books, including seven that focus on everyday life and the social, political, and economic upheavals following the fall of the Berlin Wall in 1989.
-Her articles and essays have appeared in publications such as Foreign Affairs, Dissent, Jacobin Magazine, Transitions Online, Eurozine, Aeon, The World Policy Journal, The Washington Post, and The New York Times.
+Her articles and essays have appeared in publications such as Foreign Affairs, Dissent, Jacobin Magazine, The Lancet, Eurozine, Aeon, The World Policy Journal, The Washington Post, and The New York Times.

 Ghodsee earned her Ph.D. at the University of California at Berkeley.
-She taught for fifteen years at Bowdoin College in Maine, and is currently a professor of Russian and East European Studies and a member of the Graduate Group in Anthropology at the University of Pennsylvania.
+She taught for fifteen years at Bowdoin College, and is currently a professor of Russian and East European Studies and a member of the Graduate Group in Anthropology at the University of Pennsylvania.

 She has held residential research fellowships at the Institute for Advanced Study in Princeton, New Jersey; the Radcliffe Institute for Advanced Study at Harvard University; the Woodrow Wilson International Center for Scholars in Washington DC; the Freiburg Institute for Advanced Studies in Germany; the Imre Kertész Kolleg at the Friedrich-Schiller-Universität in Jena, Germany; the Max Planck Institute for Demographic Research, Rostock, Germany; and at the Aleksanteri Institute of the University of Helsinki in Finland.